Residential Property – Tenancy Templates For Landlords

 Welcome to our residential property section.
 A tenancy agreement is contract between a landlord and a tenant and sets out the contractual rights and obligations of each party.
-The landlord has to give their tenant a tenancy agreement and depending on the nature of the tenancy the law may imply certain provisions into the contract.
-We set out below much more detail about tenancy agreements and tenancy law so that you can be sure to know which type of document suits your situation.
+The landlord has to give their tenant a tenancy agreement and, depending on the nature of the tenancy, the law may imply certain provisions into the contract.
+We set out below much more detail about tenancy agreements and tenancy law, so that you can be sure to know which type of document suits your situation.

-1. The Assured Shorthold tenancy agreement – The common type of modern tenancy agreement used by most landlords for letting all or part of a residential property.
+1. The Assured Shorthold Tenancy agreement – The common type of modern tenancy agreement used by most landlords for letting all or part of a residential property.
 (We have a template for this type.)

 Typical Terms in a Tenancy Agreement